RavSS/HAVK/TASKLIST.md

 - Implement FAT12 and FAT32 support, along with a VFAT driver.
 - Improve the capabilities of the ATA PIO operations, particularly error checking.
+- Trampoline the APs so we can use more than one core.
+I'd like to avoid concurrency issues and performance is not a demand, so leave this out until the tasking system is solid.
+- Finally start engaging with security concepts centred around user space.